-Established in 1937, the Charles Howard’s Santa Claus School actually still exists today, now operating out of Michigan and proudly claiming the title of the world’s oldest Santa School.
+Established in 1937, the Charles Howard’s Santa Claus School still exists today, operating out of Michigan and proudly claiming the title of the world’s oldest Santa School.
 Candidates pictured here in 1961 by LIFE photographer Alfred Eisenstaedt have signed up for a 5-day, $75 course in the hopes of receiving a Santa certificate that will enable them to get Yuletide jobs at local department stores.

 Demonstrating how to wear the Santa suit.